 Proxy authentication is not supported.

 If something goes wrong traffic flow needs to be analyzed on the firewall potentially affecting a lot of applications.

 It is hard to build gateway redundancy.

 Comparing advantages and disadvantages of two styles of deployment we do recommend using the explicit proxy approach.

 Our Virtual Appliance contains everything necessary to be used as explicit proxy out of the box.
-If you decide to use the intercept deployment please take a look at Transparent HTTPS filtering on RedHat / CentOS 8 or Transparent HTTPS Web Filter with Squid, Cisco ASA and ICAP tutorials.
+If you decide to use the intercept deployment please take a look at Transparent HTTPS filtering on RHEL 9 (CentOS, Rocky) or Transparent HTTPS Web Filter with Squid, Cisco ASA and ICAP tutorials.